diku-dk/atpl-sml-quantum/README.md

 3. Implement a larger quantum algorithm of choice using the Standard ML framework.

-4. Explore the possibility of using alternative (nested) matrix representations for specifying the semantics of circuits.
-Currently, tensor products are expanded eagerly, although using pull-arrays, but sparsity and algebraic properties are not exploited.
+4. Investigate the possibility for simulating quantum circuits involving only the Clifford gates efficiently using compact state representations.

+5. Explore the possibility of writing transformations that push `T` gates to the end of a circuit and control-gates to the beginning of a circuit.

 ## Literature